-The key to achieve success is buying the right investment property in a right area.
+The key to achieving success is buying the right investment property in a right area.
 The right area involves areas that suit the majority of the population.
-The area that has an efficient public transportation, educational facilities and shopping centers is considered a decent area to live in.
+The area with efficient public transportation, educational facilities, and shopping centers is considered a decent area to live in.

-There are a number of expenses that have to be accounted and taken into consideration when purchasing an investment property.
-These factors are essential as they can be the sole determinant as to whether you have invested in a profitable property or a damp squib.
+Several expenses have to be accounted for and taken into consideration when purchasing an investment property.
+These factors are essential as they can be the sole determinant of whether you have invested in profitable property or a damp squib.

-1. Check the premises if there are any areas that require repair.
+1. Check the premises if any areas require repair.

 2. Check if the property is insured.